VitoFe/PinnedBingChat/README.md

 - Click on the three horizontal lines in the Firefox toolbar
 - Click on "Add-ons"
-- Find the "Pinned Bing Chat" add-on and click on the "Options" button
+- Find the add-on and click on the "Options" button
 - Update the shortcut or the icon style as needed

 ## Contributing :handshake: